 Jurisprudence on prison conditions

 Re Inhuman Conditions in 1382 Prisons [(2016) 3SCC 700] is only the recent landmark apex court judgment concerning prison conditions.
-This was a suo moto case converted from a letter written by former Chief Justice of India, Justice RC Lahoti to the then CJI, Justice Madan B Lokur.
+This was a suo moto case converted from a letter written by former Chief Justice of India, Justice RC Lahoti, Justice Madan B Lokur.
 The main issues raised were overcrowded prisons, unnatural deaths of prisoners, inadequacy of staff and inadequately trained staff.
-The bench of CJI Lokur and Justice RK Agrawal observed, after having a look at the state responses that, by-and-large, the steps taken by the state were facile and lack adequate sincerity in implementation.
+The bench of Justice Lokur and Justice RK Agrawal observed, after having a look at the state responses that, by-and-large, the steps taken by the state were facile and lack adequate sincerity in implementation.

 Through state responses the court were apprised of the fact that despite funds being allocated under the 13th Finance Commission for the improvement of conditions in prisons no grant was allotted in as many as 19 States and in the States where grants were allotted, the utilisation was less than 100 percent.